Ricardo-AEA

 Ricardo-AEA Ltd, trading as Ricardo Energy & Environment, is a UK-based engineering company.
+At its height, it was the largest specialised environmental consulting firm in the UK.

-It was formed on November 8, 2012, when Ricardo acquired the business, operating assets and employees of AEA Technology Plc (also known as AEAT and AEA Europe) for £18 million.
+Ricardo-AEA was formed on 8 November 2012 when Ricardo acquired the business, operating assets and employees of AEA Technology Plc (also known as AEAT and AEA Europe) for £18 million.
 At the time, AEA Europe's operational staff numbered around 400, located at five UK sites.
-After the merger, AEA continue under the leadership of Robert Bell, reporting to Martin Fausset, managing director of Ricardo UK.
-In 2012, the assets acquired generated annual revenues of £39 million and delivered profit margins similar to those of the rest of the Ricardo group.
+Within a year, the combined company had achieved profitability.
+Three years later, it started trading as Ricardo Energy & Environment.

 History

+AEA Technology plc

-AEA Technology plc was an energy and environmental consultancy business, formed in 1996 as the privatised offshoot of the United Kingdom Atomic Energy Authority (UKAEA).
-It was a constituent of the FTSE Fledgling Index.
-Originally it consisted of divisions with expertise in a wide variety of areas, mostly the products of nuclear-related research.
+During September 1996, AEA Technology was privatised, having previously operated as the commercial division of the United Kingdom Atomic Energy Authority (UKAEA).
+In 1998, the company reported a pre-tax profit of £29 million on a turnover of £308.4 million, and was employing around 4,500 people at various sites worldwide.
+It was also a constituent of the FTSE Fledgling Index.
+Early on, AEA Technology had consisted of divisions with expertise in a wide variety of areas, mostly the products of nuclear-related research.
 These included nuclear safety, nuclear engineering, environmental protection, battery technology and non-destructive testing.
 It mainly acted as a contractor organisation for UKAEA and other governmental and private customers.

-AEA divested all of the nuclear-related elements of its business, along with other non-core elements such as its rail business, where they had acquired NS Technisch Onderzoek among others .The Dutch branch was later sold and is now called DEKRA Rail BV.
-The UK branch of the rail business is now called Resonate Group Ltd (previously DeltaRail Group Ltd), having been sold to secondary private equity investment firms.
-AEA's profitable engineering software business was split into two and sold to Aspen Technology (Hyprotech) and Ansys (CFX).

-In addition to environmental consultancy, the company also works in the knowledge transfer and programme management areas.
-The business is organised around a mesh style "communities" structure which includes knowledge leadership (key technical consultants), project management, IT, marketing and sales.

-The company's main UK operations are located at the Harwell Science and Innovation Campus in Oxfordshire (head office), London, Risley and Glasgow.
+Alongside its environmental consultancy work, the company also worked in the fields of programme management and knowledge transfer.
+The business was organised around a mesh style "communities" structure which includes knowledge leadership (key technical consultants), project management, marketing, sales, and IT.
+The company's main UK operations were located at the Harwell Science and Innovation Campus in Oxfordshire (head office), London, Risley and Glasgow.

+In 1998, AEA Technology completed the acquisition of British Rail Research from the British Railways Board, establishing its own rail business thereafter.
+Eight years later, AEA Technology sold its rail business via a secondary private equity portfolio sale to Vision Capital in 2006, becoming Resonate Group Ltd (previously DeltaRail Group Ltd).

-In 2001 a sub-division, EHS Solutions, was created with a remit to build an environment, health and safety software business.
+In 2000, a five year framework agreement was signed between AEA Technology and National Air Traffic Services, expanding on their prior collaboration, under which the former supplied industry experts in aviation safety and risk assessment to the latter.
+One year later, a new sub-division, EHS Solutions, was created with a remit to build an environment, health and safety software business.
 It acquired the environmental data management system Monitor-Pro and the health and safety software business Lexware.
-Significant resource was put into product development, but the market at the time was not sufficiently mature, and in 2006 Monitor-Pro was divested, followed by the former Lexware systems.
+Significant resource was put into product development, but the market at the time was not sufficiently mature, and Monitor-Pro was ultimately divested in 2006, followed by the former Lexware systems.